giry-dev/mangrove-docs/docs/web-app-doc/trade/how-to-limit-order.md

 sidebar_position: 3
 ---

 # How to place a limit order

+## Types of limit order

+There are two types of limit order:

+* Good til time: you can set an expiry date for your limit order (ex: I'd like my order to be live for the next 3 days, after which it is canceled)
+* [Fill or kill](../../SDK/guides/fill-or-kill.md): in this mode, your limit order would be executed immediately **and** completely, or not at all.
+The order must be filled in its entirety or else canceled (killed).

+## Steps

 1. Choose whether to "Buy" or "Sell" and click on the Limit button.
 2. Select the token pair you want to trade.